blondie101010/BRAIN/docs/index.md

 Its efficiency resides in the data that is fed to it.
 You can not expect it to predict something based on data which doesn't show the event happening multiple times.

-Its precision on the long run far exceeds the limits of statistical analysis.
+BRAIN's precision on the long run far exceeds the limits of statistical analysis.

 ## Input caracteristics